abiswas3/sportsMaths/NewRankings/main.md

 [^3]: More specifically, $\Delta$ is the fraction the athlete was off from the average performance of the top 5 athletes times 6.

 We already know that $T_1$ and $SOF$ are high for the big races.
 Moreover these have nothing do with your race performance either.
-You get them for free for entering the race.
+You get them for free for entering the race (you must be able to get in the race first, which requires a high ranking[^11]).
+Thus in a way this system enforces that the rich have more chances to get richer.
+This is not surprising.
+Most sports that make a lot of money are like this.

+[^11]: The big races have [restricted spots](https://twitter.com/Timheming/status/1627961692876316673?s=20) so in order to get in, you must have a high ranking.
+To have a high ranking you must do these races.

 Even $T$ is biased towards the big races (finishing 14th in a platinum race is the same as second in a silver race).
 This might seem bizarre as there are silver races with comparable SOF's to Platinum races.
 So if you're an upcoming new athlete participating in a local race because you cannot afford to go to Europe/USA all the time, then $\Delta$ is the only lever which gives you any control over increasing your final rank.
 So how much can you squeeze out of $\Delta$?
 The answer is not much!
 Observe the plot below which shows $\Delta$ (X-axis) as a function of race finish position (Y-axis) for different tiered races [^6]